CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/basicemailsessiondetails.md

 ## Properties

-### Server Details
+### ServerDetails

-The Server Details are used to configure the SMTP server host and port to connect to as well as whether the connection is SSL-wrapped or not.
+The [ServerDetails][] are used to configure the SMTP server host and port to connect to as well as whether the connection is SSL-wrapped or not.

 | | |
 |--------------------|---------------------------|